hmemcpy/hmemcpy.com/source/_posts/2014-08-01-debug-symbols-dotpeek-and-long-paths-in-visual-studio.md

 After doing this, I could go back to debugging, was was able to step into methods that were previously unavailable!

 As the comments below mention, this is also possible to do without copying, by creating a (symbolic) link between the directories!
-From an elevator command shell, run:
+From an elevated command shell, run:

 ```
 mklink /D d:\sym %localappdata%\JetBrains\dotPeek\v1.2\SymbolCache\CSharp